mrosvall/partitionssim/README.md

 just run 'make' in the current directory to compile the code with the included Makefile.

-Call: ./partitionssim partitionsfile outfile
+Call: ./partitionssim partitionsfile outfile [--skiplines N] [-h]
 partitionmatrix: Each column corresponds to a partition and each row corresponds to a node id.
 outfile: partitionID1 partitionID2 similarity
+--skiplines N: Skip N lines in partitionmatrix before reading data in
+-h: This help

 Example:

 ./partitionssim partitiosnmatrix.txt similarities.txt

 partitionsmatrix.txt
 1 1 1 1 1 1 1 1 1 1 1